-Crawford is a small cow town of fewer than 400 residents, situated in the North Fork Valley, on the Western Slope of the Colorado Rockies, and bordered by some of the most diverse and stunning scenery in the state.
-Needle Rock, a 700 foot high volcanic monolith, stands as sentry just a few miles east of Crawford, with the West Elk Mountains rising majestically as its backdrop.
-Just as spectacularly as the West Elks command your attention for their climb towards the heavens, the Black Canyon of the Gunnison National Park, a beautiful 13 mile drive southwest of Crawford, inspires gasps of disbelief from visitors as they peer over 2,000 feet straight down to the Gunnison River below.
-The Grand Mesa, a short drive to the northwest boasts of being the world’s largest flat top mountain, complete with hundreds of lakes, and beautiful aspen forests.
-While lacking the full stunning visual impact of these wonders, the outlying high desert area, referred to locally as the ‘dobie badlands, may seem a bit understated, but tell a story no less compelling… Imagine the ash mounds before you, the result of thousands of years of volcanic activity, as resting at the bottom of the shallow inland sea that once submerged the North Fork Valley.
-Pick up prehistoric shark teeth at 6,500 feet in elevation and try to keep your imagination in check.
-It’s all fascinating - every square foot of this beautiful area.
+Crawford is a small cow town of around 400 residents, situated in the North Fork Valley, on the Western Slope of the Colorado Rockies, and bordered by some of the most diverse and stunning scenery in the state.
+Needle Rock, a 700 foot high volcanic monolith, stands as sentry just about four miles east of Crawford, with the West Elk Mountains rising majestically as its backdrop.
+Just as spectacularly as the West Elks command your attention for their climb towards the heavens, the Black Canyon of the Gunnison National Park, a beautiful 13 mile drive southwest of Crawford, inspires gasps of disbelief from visitors as they peer 2,000 feet straight down to the Gunnison River below.
+The Grand Mesa National Forest, a one hour drive to the northwest boasts of being the world’s largest Mesa, or flat top mountain, complete with over 300 lakes, and beautiful evergreen and aspen forests.
+Grand Mesa is home to diverse wildlife including deer, elk, black bear, beaver, marmots, mountain lion and even moose!

-Crawford has a ‘western feel’ which is imparted by its variety of historic false front, stone and clapboard buildings.
+Crawford has a ‘western feel’ which is imparted by its variety of historic false front, stone and clapboard buildings downtown - and even a few old settler log cabins on the west end of Cedar Avenue.
 Crawford itself, while truly charming, will likely not take a full day to explore; however, Crawford makes an excellent central location from which to explore the surrounding natural and cultural beauty of the North Fork Valley.
+For itinerary ideas please review our "Itinerary Ideas" page.
 For an extensive look at the North Fork Valley, please visit these helpful online resources:

 Other sites of interest...